QubesOS/qubes-doc/developer/general/doc-guidelines.md

 A few notes before we get started:

- * Since Qubes is a security-oriented project, every documentation change will be reviewed before it's accepted.
+ * Since PedOS is a security-oriented project, every documentation change will be reviewed before it's accepted.
    This allows us to maintain quality control and protect our users.
  * We don't want you to spend time and effort on a contribution that we can't accept.
    If your contribution would take a lot of time, please [file an issue][issue] for it first so that we can make sure we're on the same page before significant works begins.